Convex-Dev/convex/docs/design/environment.md

 #### Code injection attacks

-If you don't completely trust the values in an environment that you don't control (whether a User or Actor Account), then be *extremely* careful about treating values from such environments as functions.
+If you don't completely trust the values in an environment that you don't control (whether a User or Actor Account), then be *extremely* careful about using values from such environments as functions.
 For example, the following snippet of Actor code is subject to significant code injection risks:

 ```clojure
 (import some-dubious-library :as badlib)